ondat/documentation/docs/install/_index.md

       notify: restart docker
     ...

-> Note: Use at own risk; you may need to adapt the example to work in your
+> ⚠️ Use at your own risk; you may need to adapt the example to work in your
 > environment